-I currently work with Dr. Margaret Burnett of the EUSES group at OSU.
+I have worked with Dr. Margaret Burnett of the EUSES group at OSU.
 My research currently involves four projects:

 - Idea Gardening for End Users which supports end users in programming environments by providing context-sensitive advice, mini-patterns and problem-solving strategies that helps these users learn in the context of their own activities.

 - Information Foraging Theory in Software Engineering which examines how a behavioural theory for how humans seek information from a computing environment can be applied to software engineering tasks, including debugging and communication.

 - Explanation and feedback design for intelligent agents which examines how end users problem solve their intelligent agents.
 How can the user provide feedback to the intelligent agent?
 How can we improve interfaces to explain to the end user how an intelligent agent operates so they can make their own useful corrections?

 - Gender differences in human-computer interaction which explores how men and women process information differently and how to present user interfaces in such a way that everyone benefits.
 This isn’t about political correctness: There’s a wealth of evidence that shows how men and women interpret and tackle problems differently.
 If we make adjustments to computer interfaces that take advantage of these differences, we might be able to ensure that everyone benefits.

 In addition to these research projects, I have ongoing interests in topics from my Ph.D, which include: